To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 App Performance & Ratings

-We combined Apple App Store and Google Play Store ratings and averaged them to give you an idea of what readers think of each company’s respective app.
+Below are the Apple App Store and Google Play Store ratings and number of reviews to give you an idea of what readers think of each company’s respective app.

 SimpliSafe App Complaints